 The extruder is fitted with a melt filtration system so that it can be continuously operated without any interruption in production.
 A liquid ring granulating set with rotary blades for hot granulate production is compactly connected to the mouth of the extruder chamber.

 The produced granulate is carried by the water of a closed-circuit cooling system through an anti-corrosive vibrating screen.
 This cooling circuit features a basic used-water filter with heat exchanger.

-The cooled granulate that has passed through the vibrating screen is then centrifuged in a centrifugal fan and transported to a filling station that has been installed for two large-capacity transport bags to be attached to it.
+The cooled granulate that has passed through the vibrating screen is then centrifuged in a centrifugal fan and transported to a filling station that has been installed for large-capacity transport bags to be attached to it.